+The cost of payroll cards – Are they worth it as an employer?
 Payroll cards offer benefits to employees without a bank account that are helpful to both the employee and employers alike.
 But they bring with them a number of fees and regulations that vary from state-to-state.
 Read more >>

 What exactly classifies a “hostile work environment?”
 The term “hostile environment” has become a general term to complain about any annoyance in the workplace, yet it really has a vert specific definition.
 It is important to investigate whether a reported complaint falls under Title VII of the federal and state anti-discrimination laws when reviewing a hostile work environment claim.

 New requirements affecting medical plans beginning in 2014 The Internal Revenue Service and the Department of Labor have issued helpful documents that offer guidance for understanding the ever-evolving requirements of the new health care reform requirements.

+The Federal Department of Labor will be increasing audits of FMLA procedures – Make sure you are prepared.
 During a recent conference, the Department of Labor’s (DOL) enforcement division announced its plans to use increased budget for on-site investigations, primarily focused on the Family and Medical Leave Act (FMLA).
 The details of this act have presented challenges for many organizations.

 General rule for reporting adverse information on a background check The Fair Credit Report Act (FCRA) allows non-conviction criminal information to be reported up to 7 years.
 It is important to know when this time clock starts.
 A recent brief filed by the Consumer Financial Protection Bureau (CFPB) and the Federal Trade Commission (FTC) clarifies this.